-Agencies are faced with challenges like legacy infrastructure, growing data and delivery needs, and navigating the complex web of solutions with a limited pool of trusted advisors.
-Initiatives like the Data Center Optimiation Initiative (DCOI), Federal IT FITARA, and Modernizing Government Technology Act (MGTA) are driving efforts to optimize, consolidate and adopt cloud computing to modernize IT.
-Benefits range from cost savings, freeing up staff time, and helping accomplish their agency’s mission more efficiently.
+Driven by modernization, cyber, cloud, and AI, Government-wide IT spending across all agencies is projected to be $90.9B for FY2021.
+Agencies are undergoing the largest digital transformation in history and are faced with challenges like legacy infrastructure, growing data delivery needs, and navigating the complex web of solutions with a limited pool of trusted advisors.
+They are accomplishing this while also navigating social distance requirements due to the pandemic.
+Initiatives like the Data Center Optimiation Initiative (DCOI), Federal IT FITARA, and Modernizing Government Technology Act (MGTA) are driving efforts to build strategies with quantifiable goals to optimize, consolidate and adopt cloud computing to modernize IT.
+Data shows that benefits range from cost savings, freeing up staff time, and helping accomplish their agency’s mission more efficiently.

-To maximize efficiencies in the midst of consolidation, agencies are looking at moving more and more applications and data processing toward cloud and edge computing solutions.
+To maximize efficiencies in the midst of consolidation, agencies are looking at moving applications and data processing toward cloud-based solutions.
 For instance, the DHS has identified 70 of the 584 applications they host as candidates the agency will seek to move into the cloud.
 And, Army Corps of Engineers sees Software as a Service as a means to improve agency mobility.